Insurance for bushwalking clubs

 How clubs opt out:

-It is strongly recommended that clubs take out both Public Liability Insurance and Personal Accident insurance.
+It is strongly recommended that hiking clubs take out both Public Liability Insurance and Personal Accident insurance.
 However, clubs can indicate through the annual insurance questionnaire if they want to take out Public Liability Insurance and/or Personal Accident insurance for their members.

 Annual insurance renewal